Raphael Lea'i: Youth

 By the age of 14, Lea'i had impressed enough to be selected for the 2017 OFC Youth Futsal Tournament.
 Despite being three years younger than some of his opponents, Lea'i shone through as the tournament's best player and top scorer, scoring 34 goals in six matches.
 He was pivotal to the success of the undefeated Solomon Islands team, helping them sweep aside the competition to take the title as well as qualifying for the 2018 Youth Olympics in Argentina.
 At the 2018 Youth Olympics, Lea'i scored seven goals as the Solomon Islands were eliminated in the group stage.

 In September 2018, Lea'i was selected for the 2018 OFC U-16 Championship, held in Honiara.
 Once again, he was crucial to the success of the Solomon Islands team, scoring seven goals in three consecutive 5–0 wins over Papua New Guinea, New Zealand and Vanuatu.
 Solomon Islands subsequently qualified for the 2019 FIFA U-17 World Cup by defeating Fiji 3–1 in the semi-final.
 In the final, he missed a penalty just before full-time, with New Zealand eventually prevailing 5–4 in a penalty shootout.

 Lea'i was selected to take part in the 2019 U-17 Minsk Tournament in preparation for the 2019 FIFA U-17 World Cup.
 He scored in all three games; one in a 2–1 win over Moldova, as well as a goal in a 1–1 draw against Belarus and both goals in a 2–2 draw against Kazakhstan.

 In the 2019 FIFA U-17 World Cup, Lea'i appeared in all three games - against Italy, Paraguay and Mexico — as the Solomon Islands were eliminated in the group stage.

 Senior

 During the 2022 FIFA World Cup qualification, Lea'i scored all three goals in a 3–1 win against Tahiti to cement Solomon Islands' spot top of Group A and qualify to the semi-finals as group winners.

 On 8 October 2023, he scored his second international hat-trick against Papua New Guinea winning the match 3–1 in the 2023 MSG Prime Minister's Cup.
 He was later awarded the player of the tournament award.

+On 27 March 2026, Lea’i scored a brace against Bulgaria in the 2026 FIFA Series.
+He becomes the first Solomon Islands player to score against a European side.